 Space for values

 The needs of workers extend beyond feeling inspired and connected to the physical space they work in.
 Research shows that workers who feel connected to the values and mission of a company have greater employee engagement and productivity.
 A company with a set of clearly defined values will attract workers who share in these, helping create intrinsic motivation, a necessary component for higher productivity, lower absenteeism and killer creativity.
+Incorporating ways to boost productivity with office design, such as fostering a sense of purpose and community through shared values, can further enhance the overall work environment and drive employee performance.
 As Starbucks CEO Howard Schultz once stated: “When you’re surrounded by people who share a passionate commitment around a common purpose, anything is possible.”

 Space for growth

 Open space can be fun.
 Many of our global offices are kitted out with swings, bean bags, dens, secret hideouts, private booths, and more.
 All this is great for creativity, company culture and employee happiness.
 However, employees need more than an innovative and playful physical office space to truly invest their future in a company.
 There needs to be room for career growth.
 Encouraging professional development through training opportunities, mentoring, business trips and skill-building helps employees feel more positive about their work.

 There also needs to be plenty of scope for work-life balance – a vital need for workers in today’s stressful work climate.
 This requires providing more than the rooftop spaces, yoga studios and chill-out zones of co-working offices.
 It’s really about building a caring company culture that is in tune with its employees’ well-being – offering adequate time off and other mental health support to prevent worker burnout and promote employee happiness.

 Loving your work goes a long way — but the right environment and commitment to personal growth encourage workers to be more devoted and positions a company to attract the finest talent.